 To quote Yogi Berra, "Before I start talking, let me say this:"

-This technique produces shallow wells, i.e. wells where the distance to the water is 25 feet or less and that can be pumped with a suction pump.
-These shallow wells are generally only good for irrigation.
-Don't drink the water out of one or use it for livestock feeding without getting the water tested.
+This technique produces shallow wells, i.e. wells where the distance to the water is 25 feet or less.
+The wells may be deeper but the distance to the water table is 25 feet or less.
+That is the maximum depth a water well can be pumped with a suction pump.
+You don’t have to dig way down to an aquifer for an irrigation well.
+You just have to drill down under the standing water level.
+These shallow water wells are good for irrigation.
+They may or may not be safe to drink from.
+Some are, but please don’t drink the water out of a shallow well or use it for livestock feeding without first getting the water tested.
 The reason deep wells generally produce safe water is the soil has filtered it.
 Shallow wells obviously have less of this natural filtering.
+Also, please be sure and check your local statutes on the impressibility of well drilling.

 Brady's instructions included this diagram of how the drilling or washing process works.
 As you can see, water from two hoses is pumped down through a piece of two inch pipe (PVC) where it washes cuttings from the bottom of the whole up to the top.
 The cuttings come up to the surface on the outside of the pipe.

-I don't know if Brady has quit making them but as of 2011, they sure have become a lot harder to find.
-No big deal because a homemade one is better.
-I prefer a "drillhead" made from PVC parts that is very similar to the Brady Installation kit.
+I think Brady was sold to another company who no longer offers them.
+That is no big deal because a homemade one is much better.
+I prefer a “drillhead” made from PVC parts that is very similar to the Brady Installation kit.
 It has a small weep hole in it so air can escape from the top.
-Otherwise the air builds up pressure and the head blows off.
-Here is a picture of what I'm talking about:
+Otherwise trapped air can build up pressure and blow the drillhead off.
+Here is a picture of what I’m talking about:

 The object is to drill down to water bearing sand where a wellpoint is installed by putting it down through the two inch PVC and then raising the two inch PVC sufficiently to expose or leave the wellpoint in the water bearing sand at the bottom of the hole.
 Ideally, you want to pull the two inch PVC completely out of the ground.

 The Channel Locks were not sufficient for holding the PVC.
 They kept slipping and did not provide a secure handle or enough leverage.
 I made a handle that clamped on to the PVC.
 Here it is.
-It works well, although the pipe clamps must be replaced periodically.
+It works well, although the pipe clamps wear out and must be replaced periodically.

 HOMEMADE HANDLE FOR PVC PIPE